Abdellahgit/Abdellahgit/README.md

 - 👋 Hi, I’m @Abdellahgit
-- 👀 I’m interested in Data analytics busines analytics, and machine learning
+- 👀 I’m interested in Data analytics business analytics, and machine learning
-- 🌱 I’m currently learning Python, SQL, pandas
+- 🌱 I’m currently learning Python, SQL, pandas and more
 - 💞️ I’m looking to collaborate on Data analytics projects, creating dashboards analysing realworld data to present trends and propose solutions
 - 📫 How to reach me you can contact me via email
 - ⚡ Fun fact: